Tips for Successful Grant Writing

 Before starting the application, take note of possible issues that could arise with submitting the application.
 For example, if there is a conflict of interest between your business and the institution the grant is coming from, this could potentially be an eligibility issue.
 If there are conflicts of interest, contact someone from the institution to determine if it would make you ineligible for the grant.
 Other possible problems could include the due date, page limit, margin requirement, spacing and numbering, type requirement, and letters of commitment.
 If these issues occur with your application, it may not get reviewed.

-- A System for Awards Management (SAM) number is used when purchasing or selling with a federal organization.
+A System for Awards Management (SAM) number is used when purchasing or selling with a federal organization.
 It is a unique identifying number that is specific to your organization and registered with the government.
+Make sure you establish what you need so you have enough time to gather the correct information - registering to receive these numbers can take three to 14 business days.

 Qualities of Effective Grant Writing